 If you are thinking about taking the GRE, you may have already passed the SAT and ACT.
 So, you have a reasonably good idea of what to expect with assessment tests.
-The GRE is in a similar format, but a little bit more challenging.
-If you are planning on taking it after taking a break from school, it can be even more challenging.
+The GRE is in a similar format but a little bit more challenging.
+If you plan to take it after taking a break from school, it can be even more challenging.
 The reading passages are different, the math problems will look a little more confusing, and you will probably see some vocabulary words you’ve never heard of.
 So, is the GRE hard?

 GRE Is Not as Hard as Others

 The good thing is that the test is not as hard as the LSAT, MCAT, or GMAT.
 It is no knowledge required for a particular area.
 The test consists of the same general knowledge as college entrance exams, just a little more difficult for graduate entrance.
-If you know you are good at assessment tests and passed the SAT and ACT with no problems, then you should not be worried about taking the test.
+If you know you are good at assessment tests and passed the SAT and ACT with no problems, you should not worry about taking the test.
 You can prepare for the test with the same techniques for the other assessment tests.